Divorce Advice for Stay-At-Home Moms

-If you plan to be the one to file for divorce, ensure that you have copies of these items prior to filing.
-Divorcing a controlling spouse could be a separate issue that will make obtaining these documents more difficult.
-To gain access to the information you need, you will need to come up with a ruse, such as preparing for a future health emergency.
+If you plan on being the one who files for divorce, ensure that you have copies of the items above, prior to filing.
+If you are divorcing a controlling spouse, obtaining these documents could be more difficult.
+Therefore, to gain access to the information you need, you will need to come up with a ruse, such as preparing for a future health emergency.

 2. Gain access to funds.

 It is no secret that divorce can be a costly experience.
-Hiring an attorney, a certified divorce financial analyst (CDFA), a mediator, or any other type of counsel comes with a price tag.
-It is not uncommon for a stay-at-home mom to lack access to the marital funds, so a critical first step is finding a way around this problem.
+If you hire an attorney, a certified divorce financial analyst (CDFA), a mediator, or any other type of counsel, it comes with a price tag.
+Since stay-at-home moms frequently lack access to marital funds, a critical first step is finding a way around this problem.

 3. Craft a new budget.

 Chances are that you have some idea about what your expenses are as a married couple.
 Mortgage (or rent) payments, utility bills, phone bills, and all of the other necessities of daily life now need to reflect two separate households.